GayenManish07/Finding-optimal-location-of-hospitals-using-Hill-Climbing-and-Genetic-Algorithms-for-IISERB-campus/README.md

 - ### Algorithm Execution

 The genetic algorithm is run over two generations, continually improving the population.
-Each generation's best chromosome is identified based on the lowest fitness score.
+Each generation's best chromosome is identified based on the best fitness score.

 [Learn more about Hill Climbing Algorithm](https://www.geeksforgeeks.org/introduction-hill-climbing-artificial-intelligence/)